-The nodes can be linked and each will work as a multiplexer and will add data to the stream.
+The nodes can be linked, and each will work as a multiplexer and will add data to the stream.

-There are 2 types: the Basic and the SMART node.
+There are 2 types: The Basic and the SMART node.

-The Basic node has no configuration requirements or options, it will simply convert and combine all recognized incoming data into a NMEA stream.
+The Basic Node (OIC-01)has no configuration requirements or options, it will simply convert and combine all recognized incoming data into a NMEA stream.

-The SMART node has configuration options and can convert analogue values into sensible NMEA data which can be read by other compatible NMEA devices.
-It can do this for all connected (up to 3) Basic nodes as well.
+The Smart Node (OIC-05) has configuration options and can convert analogue values into sensible NMEA data which can be read by other compatible NMEA devices.
+It can do this for all connected Basic nodes as well.
+From v2.4 the Smart Node (OIC-05) has NMEA over Ethernet abilities as well using UDP.